pestphp/pest-plugin-mutate/WIP.md

 - [ ] Awesome docs

 # Backlog Prio 1
+- [ ] Add return mutators
+- [ ] Add remove function call mutator
+- [ ] Add visibility mutator
+- [ ] Add null safe mutators
+- [ ] Add array declaration mutators: https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#array-declaration
+- [ ] Add empty block statement mutator?: https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#array-declaration
+- [ ] Add except()
+- [ ] Add uncommittedOnly()
+- [ ] Add changedOnly()
+- [ ] Add minimum threshold enforcement
+- [ ] Finish: Disable mutations by annotation
+- [ ] Run mutations in a resonable order: New, Survived, NotCovered, Skipped, Killed (Survived first, if --stop-on-survived or --bail; NotCovered first, if --stop-on-uncovered)
+- [ ] Log to file
+- [ ] Automatically skip "Arch" tests

+# Backlog Prio 2
+- [ ] Check if we have mutators which do the same mutation.
+For example: "true" to "false", and "return true" to "return false"
+- [ ] Make the output cristal clear that "survived" is bad and "killed" is good.
+Maybe change the wording to "missed" and "detected"?
+What do other libraries to work around the confusion? https://x.com/tfidry/status/1719293281568215499?s=46&t=DEd0fniSoLaUYk0rCiXljw
+- [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)
+- [ ] Add help to show available mutators and sets
+- [ ] Add more Laravel mutators
 - [ ] Improve test filtering.
 Some test names, may not work
 - [ ] Better loop detection.
 For example when mutate break to continue in a while true loop
-- [ ] Automatically create documentation from mutators
-- [ ] Create a sensible default set

-# Backlog Prio 2
-- [ ] Sort test runs to run quick tests first; and if available the test a mutation killed in a previous run
 - [ ] Beautify output / respect --compact option
-- [ ] Add more Laravel mutators
+- [ ] HTML report

+# Backlog Future Release
 - [ ] Allow to pass a custom cache instance mutate()->cache(MyRedisCache::getInstance())
-- [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)
-- [ ] Add help to show available mutators and sets
-- [ ] Make the output cristal clear that "survived" is bad and "killed" is good.
-Maybe change the wording to "missed" and "detected"?
-What do other libraries to work around the confusion? https://x.com/tfidry/status/1719293281568215499?s=46&t=DEd0fniSoLaUYk0rCiXljw

-# Backlog Future Release
-- [ ]

 # Notes
 ## Running Initial Test Suite in Parallel